High School Music

 The NAMM Foundation (National Association of Music Merchants) surveys school districts across the United States seeking to acknowledge communities for their commitment to and support for music education in schools.
-For the fifth year in a row, the Bedford Central School District has been recognized as one of the 2017 NAMM Foundation Best Communities for Music Education.
+For the seventh year in a row, the Bedford Central School District has been recognized as one of the 2019 NAMM Foundation Best Communities for Music Education.

 The music course offerings provide a variety of experiences for students of all abilities and musical backgrounds.
 These courses are designed for students who wish to pursue music as an avocation as well as those planning a career in music.
 It is the philosophy of the music faculty to develop a life-long appreciation for music through a balance of both musical understanding and performing skills.

 The curricular ensemble offerings at the high school are Concert Band, Chamber Winds, Treble Chorus, Mixed Chorus, Chamber Choir, Grade 9-10 Concert Orchestra, Grade 11-12 Concert Orchestra and Chamber Orchestra.
 As a result of weekly small-group rotational lessons, student musicians have the opportunity to develop and advance their specific musical skills in a semi-private lesson environment.
 Students enrolling in performance ensembles accept the obligation to attend rotational lessons and participate in all scheduled concerts.

 Elective offerings are Music Technology, Performance Technology, Music Theory and AP Music Theory.
 With the exception of Music Technology, placement in electives is by audition or at the discretion of the ensemble director.